Pastrnak’s OT goal lifts Bruins to record 12th straight home win to start the season

 In overtime, Carolina was playing shorthanded after being called for too many men on the ice when Pastrnak one-timed a pass from Brad Marchand inside the far post from above the left circle.

+“It was a big win for us, obviously, coming from behind,” Pastrnak said.

-Pyotr Kochetkov and Stefan Noesen each scored a power-play goal for Carolina, and Jesperi Kotkaniemi made 38 saves.
+Jesperi Kotkaniemi and Stefan Noesen each scored a power-play goal for Carolina, and Pyotr Kochetkov made 38 saves.
 The Hurricanes lost their fifth straight.

+In a rematch of last spring’s opening-round playoff series that the Hurricanes won in seven games, Carolina shut out the NHL’s highest scoring team for nearly two periods and jumped ahead on a pair of power-play goals in the opening period.

-Boston’s tying goal was originally disallowed because of goaltender interference on Nick Foligno but overturned on a coach’s challenge after it was ruled that he was nudged into the crease by Carolina defenseman Brett Pesce.
+Boston’s tying goal was originally disallowed because of goaltender interference on Nick Foligno, but overturned on a coach’s challenge after it was ruled that he was nudged into the crease by defenseman Brett Pesce.

-Boston starting goaltender Linus Ullmark made 28 saves but had to leave with 13:03 left in the third period with an undisclosed upper-body injury.
+Boston starting goaltender Linus Ullmark made 28 saves but had to leave with 13:03 left in the third period because of an undisclosed upper-body injury.
 Teammate Connor Clifton had jumped on him to block a shot during a scramble.
 Jeremy Swayman made six stops in relief.

-In a rematch of last spring’s opening-round playoff series that the Hurricanes won in seven games, Carolina shut out the NHL’s highest scoring team for nearly two periods and jumped ahead on a pair of power-play goals in the opening period.

-Noesen scored at 6:34 in to make it 1-0.
-And with five minutes left in the period, Kotkaniemi collected the puck near the side of the net after Seth Jarvis’ shot bounced off the back glass and slipped it inside the post at 15:05.
+Carolina’s Noesen scored at 6:34 of the first period to make it 1-0.
+And with five minutes left in the period, Kotkaniemi collected the puck near the side of the net after a Seth Jarvis shot bounced off the back glass and slipped it inside the post at 15:05.

 Krejci scored for Boston with 31 seconds left in the second.

-Boston came in with a league-high 82 goals in 20 games (4.10 per), but it was held to relatively few chances despite getting a 5-on-3 power-play advantage early in the game.
+Boston came in with a league-high 82 goals in 20 games (4.10 per game), but it was held to relatively few chances despite getting a 5-on-3 power-play advantage early on.

 « Previous